airbytehq/airbyte/docs/architecture/incremental.md

 Currently this section contains two fields: `json_schema` and `metadata`.
 * `json_schema` describes the structure of the data in a source.
 * `metadata` describes other information about the data in the source.
 For example what features are supported for the stream.
+Currently the `metadata` object contains two fields.
+    * `supported_sync_modes` which describes which sync modes are supported for a stream.
+    * `default_comparable` which describes what field should be used to determine if a record should be included in a sync.
+If this is set, the end user does not need to specify their own comparable.
+If it is not set, then the end user does need to specify it.
+If it is set and the user sets their own, the user's value overrides the default value.

 ## Configuration
 * This section currently has two fields: `sync_mode` and `comparable`.